 Despite a massive international airlift of food and medicine to drought-stricken Ethiopia, death and misery still stalk the country's rural regions.

-Despite a massive international airlift of food and medicine to drought-stricken Ethiopia, death and misery still stalk the country's rural regions.
+Background: Despite a massive international airlift of food and medicine to drought-stricken Ethiopia, death and misery still stalk the country's rural regions.
 An estimated 100,000 peasants are thought to have died so far.
 Many thousands more are doomed to die before the end of the year.

 For most areas of the north African Kingdom, the drought began three years ago with the failure of the annual rains.
 For the following two years the people dug into their grain reserves, then began slaughtering their cattle.
 This year, as the drought continued to suck the land dry, they began selling their land and homes for food.
 Finally they began and long and pathetic march to the relief centres.